Prima Civitas Reports on Achievements and Accomplishments

 - Digital Trails

 Working with partners from Northern Michigan, including our lead partner NEMCOG (Northeast Michigan Council of Governments), and across the state, we are leveraging technology, including mobile applications and broadband connectivity, to digitize and market Northeast Michigan’s trail assets.
 This “digital trails” pilot will increase tourism, spur economic development, provide experiential education opportunities and increase economic activity in trail towns throughout the state.
 This project is designed to catalyze further development projects that highlight the great resources of this region, led by local champions from throughout Northern Michigan.
 Plans are underway to replicate this project elsewhere.

 - SWOT Analysis/Facilitation

 In partnership with a set of confidential partners, Prima Civitas provided significant and sophisticated SWOT analysis and facilitation services for an economic development project in Genesee County.
 The project brought together key stakeholders from throughout the county to analyze the development of a new market opportunity.
-PC staff, interns, and fellows/scholars contributed to a successful event that will help catalyze additional work in the near term.
+Staff, interns, and fellows/scholars contributed to a successful event that will help catalyze additional work in the near term.

 - I-69 International Trade Corridor/Next Michigan Development Corporation

 Prima Civitas continued to support the partners of the I-69 International Trade Corridor through the Next Michigan Development Corporation (NMDC).
 In addition to signing an historic memorandum of understanding with all five NMDCs throughout Michigan, Prima Civitas was recognized for its work in establishing marketing material and criteria for eleven different Renaissance Zone marketing areas.
-The work of PC and lead program officer Jim Smiertka was even recognized in a March 21, 2013, Forbes.com article, highlighting the work and promise of NMDC for the region and state.
+The work of staff and lead program officer Jim Smiertka was even recognized in a March 21, 2013, Forbes.com article, highlighting the work and promise of NMDC for the region and state.

 - Flint Business Code Revision